-Each project partner must provide a letter of support.
+If you do include a project partner, you must provide a letter of support for each project partner you include within your application.
 If your application involves industry partners, they must provide a company letter of support if the team project partner falls within the industry collaboration framework.